docker/docs/release-notes/docker-compose.md

 - For images with multiple names, Compose will now attempt to match the one present in the service configuration in the output of the `images` command.

-### Bugfixes
+### Bug Fixes

-- Parallel `run` commands for the same service will no longer fail due to name collisions.
+- Fixed an issue where parallel `run` commands for the same service would fail due to name collisions.

 - Fixed an issue where paths longer than 260 characters on Windows clients would